Dealing with a Bad Boss? Here’s How to Thrive Anyway!

 3. Clarify Expectations Early

 Ambiguity often leads to frustration.
 Request clear instructions and deliverables from your boss, preferably in writing.
 This ensures you understand their expectations and gives you a tangible reference if they claim you’re not meeting standards.
+Managing conflict at work can be mitigated by clear communication.

 4. Manage Up Effectively